tylerharter/cs301-projects/spring19/lab6/README.md

 value based on the column name (e.g., the value for any price might be cast to a float).

-**Important Reminder:** while you and your lab partner (if you have one) can collaborate on writing the `cell` function, you may not collaborate with your lab partner on other parts of the project, unless of your the person you're doing the lab with is also your project partner.
+**Important Reminder:** while you and your lab partner (if you have one) can collaborate on writing the `cell` function, you may not collaborate with your lab partner on other parts of the project, unless of course the person you're doing the lab with is also your project partner.

 ## Sorting

-There are two major ways to sort lists in Python, with the `sorted` function or with the `.sort` method.
-You should experiment with both and understand their affects.
+There are two major ways to sort lists in Python: (1) with the `sorted` function or (2) with the `.sort` method.
+You should experiment with both and understand their effects.
 More generally, when encountering a new method, you should learn (a) how it modifies existing structures, and (b) what new values it returns, if any.

 Try running the following: